ljw1004/vbspec/vb/expressions.md

 1. First, if no type arguments have been supplied, apply type inference to any methods which have type parameters.
 If type inference succeeds for a method, then the inferred type arguments are used for that particular method.
 If type inference fails for a method, then that method is eliminated from the set.

-2. Next, eliminate all members from the set that are inaccessible or not applicable (11.8.2) to the argument list
+2. Next, eliminate all members from the set that are inaccessible or not applicable (Section [Applicability To Argument List](expressions.md#applicability-to-argument-list)) to the argument list

 3. Next, if one or more arguments are `AddressOf` or lambda expressions, then calculate the *delegate relaxation levels* for each such argument as below.
 If the worst (lowest) delegate relaxation level in `N` is worse than the lowest delegate relaxation level in `M`, then eliminate `N` from the set.